CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

-## Data upload using SD Connect user interface
+## Data upload using SD Connect User Interface

 To upload encrypted data in SD Connect it is sufficient to use the **drag and drop function** (files or datasets less than 100 GB) in the browser page.
 Once the upload has started, a progress bar will visualize the status of the upload.
 For bigger datasets or files, **you can upload files programmatically** using the clients described later below.